orbit-online/git-release/README.md

   -h, --help      Show this screen

 Notes:
-  git-release automatically determines the last version based on the tags reachable from REF and then bumps the specified part of that version.
+  git-release automatically determines the previous version using git-describe and then bumps the specified part of that version.
+  Use `git-release previous' to show the previous version based on REF.
   REF defaults to HEAD.
 ```